-3.1.
-The History of Medical Marijuana Using and Its Benefits
+a.
+The History of Medical Marijuana Use and its Benefit

-Marijuana is one of the world's most widely utilized psychotropic drugs7 that causes exhilaration and relaxation.8 It is described as an annual plant that may grow to a height of about 2 meters and has finger leaves with female and male flowers on distinct plants, implying two households.9 It can only be grown or utilized in temperate and hot regions.
-Although some people refer to it as marijuana, the World Health Organization (WHO) refers to it as cannabis universally.10 Marijuana, sometimes known as cannabis, is the most common illegal substance in
+Marijuana is one of the world's most widely utilized psychotropic drugs7 that causes exhilaration and relaxation.8 It is described as an annual plant that may grow to a height of about 2 meters and has finger leaves with the female and male flowers on distinct plants, implying two households.9 It can only be grown or utilized in temperate and hot regions.
+Although some people refer to it as marijuana, the World Health Organization (WHO) refers to it as cannabis universally.10 Marijuana, sometimes known as cannabis, is the most common illegal substance in the world, particularly in Europe.11 Even so, in certain public debates, marijuana is frequently referred to as a "remedy" rather than a hazardous chemical or "poison."12 Marijuana and other marijuana derivatives have been (re)medicalized and have become the subject of scientific and political discussions since the 1990s.13